codeclimate/codeclimate-rubocop/config/contents/layout/multiline_hash_key_line_breaks.md

-This cop ensures that each key in a multi-line hash starts on a separate line.
+Ensures that each key in a multi-line hash starts on a separate line.

 ### Example: